greatscottgadgets/packetry/README.md

 ### Prereqs

  * Rust - https://www.rust-lang.org/tools/install
- * GTK4 - This is still relatively new, but is included in Ubuntu 21.04+ and Debian unstable
+ * GTK4 - This is still relatively new, but is included in Ubuntu 21.04+ and Debian testing.

 ### Build/run